emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 **Phase 6:**
 - Rev major to 4.0.0
+- Add assert for fallback behavior

 **Phase 7:**
-- Remove fallback functionality post 4.3.0 LTS
+- Remove fallback functionality in 4.5, post 4.4.0 LTS

 # How We Teach This